thanos-io/thanos/docs/caching.md

 - `metafile_doesnt_exist_ttl`: how long to cache information about whether `meta.json` or deletion mark file doesn't exist.
 - `metafile_content_ttl`: how long to cache content of `meta.json` and deletion mark files.
 - `metafile_max_size`: maximum size of cached `meta.json` and deletion mark file.
 Larger files are not cached.

+Note that chunks and metadata cache is an experimental feature, and these fields may be renamed or removed completely in the future.

 A full example would be: